ngxs/store/README.md

 export class ZooStore {}
 ```

-because I didn't pass a name, it will use the name `zoo`.
-Next,
+because I didn't pass a name, it will name the store `zoo`.

-let define a `Mutation`.
+Next, let define a `Mutation`.

 ### Mutations
 A mutation is function that will manipulate the state.